 |Great for sensitive stomachs and allergies - grain-free, gluten-free, chicken-free|

 |Freeze-dried raw chunks - good compromise for feeding both raw and dry (kibble) food, also tastes better|

 |Excellent choice for athletic dogs who get daily exercise||Ideally, could be supplemented with another low (-er) carb and higher fat meal|

 We wanted to compare our pick No. 1 with another high protein dry dog food offered by Merrick – Real Chicken & Sweet Potato Recipe.
 In fact, the numbers in this regard match up precisely – 38% of their nutritional values are protein.
 What also makes them similar is the fact that they’re both grain-free.

 Now, with that being said, let’s at the quality factors, not the numbers alone.
 The number one ingredient in this one, as the title implies, is chicken.
-Now, while it might not be a big problem for your individual, it’s not the ingredient we’d recommend at all for your dog (in this regard, we much prefer the dry food formulas by Zignature as none of them contain chicken or chicken byproducts) – it can be allergic.
-You can also find some people complaining about diarrhea after the consumption of this dry dog food.
+Now, while it might not be a big problem for your individual, it’s not the number one ingredient we’d recommend for dog in general (in this regard, we much prefer the dry food formulas by Zignature as none of them contain chicken or chicken byproducts) – it can be allergic.
+You can also find some people complaints about diarrhea after the consumption of this dry dog food.

 This Merrick dry dog food is easy to digest, and Omega 6 and 3 fatty acids are a great well-thought support added in the formula because not only it helps when it comes to stabilizing dog’s healthy weight but also healthy skin and coat.
 Also, we are pleased to see that Merrick’s Grain-Free Healthy Weight formula has high levels of glucosamine and chondroitin added that promote healthy joints and hips which, by the way, are very common issues amongst overweight dogs.